SageHack/hacklair/content/cloudflare-resolver.md

 +++

 I wrote this tool during [#OpISIS](https://anoninsiders.cyberguerrilla.org/opisis-a-message-from-anonymous-and-friends-3143/index.html).
 At that time, quite a few Anonymous activists were complaining that Cloudflare was protecting ISIS websites.
 I wanted to show them that instead of complaining, they should get hacking.

-It was a personal challenge: learn Python, learn pen testing, write a pen test tool.
+It was also a personal challenge: learn Python, learn more about pen testing, and write a workin pen test tool.

 Turns out I created the most comprehensive Cloudflare resolver.
 It can scan lists of sites and there’s a lot of scanning options.